gustavo-f-b/pagination-asp.net-core/README.md

 # Pagination-ASP.NET-Core
-Example of pagination using minimal API in ASP.NET Core
+Example of pagination using minimal API in ASP.NET Core.